Soojin-Lee0819/Computational-Artwork/Mar30/README.md

-# Arduino Assignment 1: Analog VS. Digital(Dial to Fill in the Blanks!)
+# Arduino Assignment 1: Analog VS. Digital(Dial to Fill in the Missing Parts of the Story!)

 ## Description
 For This week, I was instructed to build Arduino Project that gets information from at least one analog sensor and at least one digital sensor, and use this information to control LEDs, in some creative way.
-Following this instruction, I made a fun challenge where you find a missing words for a story.
-To find the missing words, you need to dial potentiometer and solve a pattern to get an answer.
-Here is an instruction!
+Following the instruction, I made a fun challenge where you dial potentiometer and solve a light pattern puzzle find missing words for a story.
+Follow the instruction below!

-**Instruction:
+**Instruction:**

 1) Run the program
-2) Dial the potentiometer clockwise to receive a light pattern (There are four patterns in total).
+2) Dial the potentiometer clockwise to receive clues; light patterns (There are four patterns in total).
-3) For each pattern, find the light that blinks slower than the rest.
+3) For each pattern, identify the light that blinks slower than the rest.
+(The color of the light is the answer)
 4) When you know the answer, press the matching color button to check if it is correct.
 5) If you press the correct button, the green light on the top left corner will light up.
-6) Find the answer for all four patterns, and fill in the blank with those answers to finish Soojin's story.
+6) Find the answer for all four patterns, and fill in the blank with those answers to help Soojin finish her story.

-7) Below is Soojin's Story with missing parts.
+**Below is Soojin's Story with missing words**

-**I had a very weird day yesterday.
+*I had a very weird day yesterday.
 I woke up, opened the window and the sky was (--- First Pattern Answer
   ----) and all the cars on the street were (---Second Pattern Answer---).
 I wore my favorite (--- Third Pattern Answer ----) sweater and left my home.
   On the way to school, I saw such a beautiful bird with (---Fourth Pattern Answer---) feathers.
-What a day!
+What a day!*

-For analog, I used potentiometer that makes four different patterns of light by turning on a specific LED with fast or slow blink on the value you turn it to, and for digital, there are four buttons that you can use to check your answer.
+For analog, I used potentiometer that makes four different patterns of light by turning on a specific LED with fast or slow blink on the value you turn it to, and for digital, there are four buttons that you can press to check your answer.

 ## Schematic
 The schematic for this project is below: